Tobbysam247/Ibuwums-Brewery-Plc/README.md

 ## Project Story

-**How profitable is a brewery in West Africa?
-Which territories consume more beer?
-Which brands dominate the market?** These were the key business questions I set out to answer through data.
+**"How profitable is a brewery in West Africa"?
+"Which territories consume more beer"?
+"Which brands dominate the market"?** These were the key business questions I set out to answer through data.

-This project tells the story of IBUWUMS Brewery Plc, an FMCG company operating across Anglophone and Francophone West African countries, by analyzing three years of sales and profit data — 2017, 2018, and 2019.
+This project tells the story of IBUWUMS Brewery Plc, an FMCG company operating across Anglophone and Francophone West African countries, by analyzing three years of sales and profit data: 2017, 2018, and 2019.

 ---

-## 🧭 The Journey: From Excel to Insights
+## The Journey: From Excel to Insights

 The dataset was provided in Excel, along with a set of over 20+ targeted business questions.
 Rather than jump straight into visualization, I took the following structured approach: